Christie Eppler, Ph.D., LMFT

 - Eppler, C. (2009).
 Good grief small group.
 Presented at Bellevue First Congregation Church.
 Bellevue, WA.

-It is a pleasure to be a part of the mission of Seattle University and its School of Theology and Ministry.
+It is a pleasure to be a part of the mission of Seattle University and its Couples and Family Therapy program.
 I feel that my calling as an academic, specifically as a couple and family therapy educator, aligns well with Seattle University’s vision to educate the whole person, empowering leaders for a just and humane world.

-I thrive in the culture of the School of Theology and Ministry and within the Jesuit-mission of the university.
-I am excited about our couples and family program, the opportunity to integrate clinical skills with spirituality and theology, and to be in a University that lives out a social justice mission.
+I thrive within the Jesuit-mission of the university.
+I am excited about our couples and family program, the opportunity to integrate clinical skills with spirituality and multifaith insight, and to be in a University that lives out a social justice mission.

 I seek to care for students in my courses by building a rapport.
 My teaching style combines didactic lectures and cooperative learning approaches.
 Collaborative learning de-emphasizes a competitive classroom atmosphere, instead increasing team learning and support.
 At the same time, individual student responsibility is stressed through assigning reading, writing papers, and participating in class discussions.

-In both my teaching and my research, I work from a strength-based, faith-oriented, and narrative approach.
+In both my teaching and my research, I work from a strength-based, narrative approach.
 My research interests have evolved and grown over the past several years.
-As a couple and family therapist, I am interested in clinical treatment and intervention of children and families.
-I am curious about how families experience innovative interventions, and I focus my work on how therapists can work compassionately and intentionally with traditionally marginalized families, couples, individuals, and groups.
 I am a phenomenological, qualitative researcher.
 Whereas traditional psychology examines intra-psychic functioning, phenomenological and human ecology theories consider the influence of context and relationships while focusing on meaning, strengths, and resilience.
 My research and scholarship give voice to accounts of resilience, using patterns and themes within these life histories to aid therapists in bolstering individual and family strengths.